 What is a build review?

 Build review is the process of examining a software build to ensure that it meets quality standards.
 The purpose of build review is to catch any errors or problems with the build before it’s released.
 This can help prevent issues from occurring in production and can save time and money by catching problems early on.

 Build and Configuration Reviews Methodology

-Our secure configuration reviews are aligned with the best practice in each area including the following secure hardening standards:
+Our team is committed to ensuring, that as our customer, you receive the utmost value out of our team consultancy services and look forward to developing a long-lasting business company relationship with you.
+Our secure configuration reviews project are aligned with the best practice in the world in each area including the following secure hardening standards: